SKYLAB SEPARATION KIT BASICS

-There may be multiple spots above the same “X MARK” – this most likely indicates that your substance is impure.
-The reason can be because of deliberate adulteration (cutting) or mistakes in the synthesis/extraction of your substance, leading to the impurity.
-You can test these multiple spots in an attempt to determine the type of impurity.
+- This impurity suggests either deliberate adulteration (cutting), or mistakes in the synthesis/extraction of the substance.
+You can test these spots in an attempt to determine the type of impurity.

 Why are my spots abnormally large?

 If this occurs, you must restart the separation process from the beginning.
-Another option, if necessary, is to dilute your sample by adding more of the testing liquid to your original sample in the small vial and restarting the process from step two.
+If this is not possible, you may dilute your sample by adding more of the testing liquid to your original sample in the small vial and restart the process from Step Two.

-Why do I only see streaks and not spots?
+Why do I only see streaks, and not spots?